„Life would be more exciting with talking animals, zombies and wizzards“

 Once Upon a Time in the Woods was really important in my career.
 I did Once Upon a Time in the Woods at school.
 It was a piece of footage I shot long time ago and I had always known that I want to do something with it, because it was funny.
 My brother ran around the woods, he was such a cute kid, he would talk about such weird things, I filmed him and he loved it.
 And then I saw Waking Life, which was really fantastic, and then I came out of that, really wanting to see if I could do something like that.

-So when I was at school, I was taking a class called Experimental animation and I asked the teacher “Instead of these stand animation things, can I just work on this one project and do this short film?”
+I was at school, I was taking a class called Experimental animation and I asked the teacher “Instead of these stand animation things, can I just work on this one project and do this short film?”
 And she said “Yes”.
 So then I just sat at home and I figured out how to draw it and make it work.
 Then I finished it, I have put it on YouTube and, just suddenly, a year and half later, when I was not even at school anymore, it got featured and got like 800 000 views and then I started getting phonecalls and e-mails, offers for commercials (laugh) and I was still living in a basement.
 It was pretty great.

 Why Can’t We Walk Straight was special to me, because I perfected my rotoscoping technique that I kind of invented when I did Once Upon a Time in the Woods.
 Robert [Krulwich] came to me and said: “These are the things I’ve been asking people and these are the answers they’ve been giving me.
 Can you do something?“ So I looked at the story and I saw this old timey video of this guy asking a guy who walks blindfold.
 It seems kind of absurd and I thought normal animation looks absurd by itself and I wanted something that did not look absurd, so the absurdity seemed more silly.
 So I thought rotoscope would work great like that and it was an opportunity to use rotoscope, since I had not done it in a while.
 It did really well, too, people really responded to rotoscope.
 It ended up in The Israel Museum in Jerusalem, as part of the exhibition Life: A User’s Manual.
 Recently it was on QI (Quite intesting) show with Stephen Fry, where they talked about it, which was great.